udraugr/RTv1/README.md

 # RTv1 - team project on computer graphics
-In this project, we are familiar with the Ray Tracing method.
+In this project, we familiar ourselves with the Ray Tracing method.
-The project was carried out at the School of Programming 21 (a branch of the French school "Ecole 42").
+The project was carried out at School 21 (a branch of the French programming school "Ecole 42").

 # Build the project:
 To compile, you will need to install and configure the OpenGL framework and AppKit.
-In order to assemble the project, you need to go to the root directory of the project and in the terminal register the command **make**
+In order to build the project, you need to go to the root directory of the project and in the terminal type the command **make**

 # Run the project:
 **./RTv1 [scene]** (several scenes are in the root folder).

 # Management:
-* *On numpad* digits **1** and **4** camera on the OX axis counterclockwise and clockwise
+* *On numpad* digits **1** and **4** rotate camera along the OX axis counterclockwise and clockwise
 * **2** and **5** -- along the OY axis
 * **3** and **6** -- along the OZ axis
 * Arrows **up/down** move the camera up / down along the OY axis